Who is the Bright and Morning Star? Jesus or Lucifer

 'because of thy beauty' Many scholars contend Satan was the most beautiful of all the angels.
 However, Ezekiel 28 described the king of Tyre, not a spirit being.

-Was Lucifer Enjoying the Delights of the Garden After His Pre-Adamic Fall?
+Did Lucifer Enjoy the Delights of the Garden?

 - Ezekiel's 28:13 KJV Thou hast been in Eden the garden of God; every precious stone was thy covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created.